0tickpulse/vscode-mythic/README.md

 ## 🛣️ Roadmap

 - [ ] Complete data set
 - [ ] Major code cleanup - the current code is quite messy with tons of duplicate code, global state, etc. To make the extension more stable and easier to maintain, I'll have to rewrite a major portion of the code.
+This will probably come with a major version bump.
 - [ ] Sublime Text port - this will require a rename of the extension
 - [ ] Autocompletions